Breakdancing: Television

-In the United States, Breakdancing is widely referenced in TV advertising, as well as news, travelogue, and documentary segments, as an indicator of youth/street culture.
-From a production point of view the style is visually arresting, instantly recognizable and adducible to fast-editing, while the ethos is multi-ethnic, energetic and edgy, but free from the gangster-laden overtones of much rap-culture imagery.
-Its usability as a visual cliché benefits sponsorship, despite the relatively small following of the genre itself beyond the circle of its practitioners.
-In 2005, a Volkswagen Golf GTi commercial featured a partly CGI version of Gene Kelly popping and breakdancing to a remix of "Singin' in the Rain" by Mint Royale.
-The tagline was, "The original, updated."
+In the United States, Breakdancing is widely referred to in TV advertising, as well as news, travelogue, and documentary segments, as an indicator of youth/street culture.
+From a production point of view the style is visually arresting, instantly recognizable, and conducive to fast-editing, while the ethos is multi ethnic, energetic, and edgy, but free from the gangster-laden overtones of much rap-culture imagery.
+Its usability as a visual cliché benefits sponsorship, despite the relatively small following of the genre itself.

 The dance shows So You Think You Can Dance and America's Best Dance Crew arguably brought breakdancing back to the forefront of pop culture in the United States, similar to the popularity it had enjoyed in the 1980s.
 The American drama television series Step Up: High Water, a series focused on breakdancing and other forms of hip-hop dance, premiered on March 20, 2019.

 Since breakdancing's popularity surge in South Korea, it has been featured in various TV dramas and commercials.
 Break is a 2006 South Korean miniseries about a breakdancing competition.
 Over the Rainbow is a 2006 South Korean drama series centered on different characters who are brought together by breakdancing.
 Showdown, a breakdancing competition game show hosted by Jay Park, premiered in South Korea on March 18, 2022.